MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 If there isn't enough context to infer the type of a variable, it's considered a *String* value.
 For example, in the expression **@"riskScore" \< @"botScore"**, both variables are interpreted as strings.

-To specify the type of a non-string variable, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).
+To specify the type of a nonstring variable, use a [type casting operator](fpl-lang-ref.md#type-casting-operators).

 [!INCLUDE[footer-include](includes/footer-banner.md)]